eumel8/workflow-templates/README.md

 This build a container image from the Go code without Docker.
 Due the parallel execution of the container workflow, this workflow is manually to execute, but on each push.

+### e2e-test.yaml

+This build creates a Kind Cluster with different Kubernetes Versions and installs a Helm Chart from the directory /chart.
+The Helm Chart must install sucessful, otherwise the task will fail.

 ## usage

 The workflows will be released but can be copied to the project repo on their needs.
 But there is no maintenance beside the dependbot activities.